guivazcabral/guivazcabral/README.md

 Hi there!
 I'm Gui.
 I'm a Full Stack Typescript Engineer from Lisbon, Portugal 🌞, currently working [@lavanda-uk](https://github.com/lavanda-uk).

 Besides being interested about programming and tech in general, I'm a home cook 👨‍🍳 I love cooking and baking and I considered changing careers more times than I'd like to admit.
-And since I can't avoid being a nerd on the subjects that interest me the most, I'm also an aviation geek, specialty coffee enthusiast and sourddough afficionado.
+And since I can't avoid being a nerd on the subjects that interest me the most, I'm also an aviation geek, specialty coffee enthusiast and sourdough afficionado.

 In any case, here's a little about what I've done in the past: